lcorrealopes/home/index.md

 ## Papers

 - **Lucas C. Lopes**, Pavel Shumyatsky & Pavel A. Zalesskii (2024) <a href="https://docs.google.com/viewer?url=https://github.com/lcorrealopes/home/raw/main/assets/files/Paper1LSZ.pdf">Profinite groups with abelian Sylow subgroups</a>, Communications in Algebra, DOI: <a href="https://doi.org/10.1080/00927872.2023.2239352">10.1080/00927872.2023.2239352</a>.

-- The fundamental group of acylindrical profinite graphs of profinite groups and its prosoluble subgroups (join with P. Zalesskii): *in preparation*.
+- Pro-*C* subgroups of fundamental groups of acylindrical finite graphs of profinite groups (join with P. Zalesskii): *in preparation*.

-## Mathematical Texts
+## Texts

 - My <a href="https://docs.google.com/viewer?url=https://github.com/lcorrealopes/home/raw/main/assets/files/monograph.pdf">monograph</a> on solvable groups (in portuguese).
 - My <a href="https://docs.google.com/viewer?url=https://github.com/lcorrealopes/home/raw/main/assets/files/thesis.pdf">thesis</a> on *p*-adic analytic groups (in portuguese).

 **Profinite groups, free constructions and some Bass-Serre theory:**

 These texts are some interesting parts of my personal notes written in preparation for my PhD Algebra Exam.
 I will upload the archives randomly.
-Unfortunatelly they are only in portuguese language at the time :)
+Unfortunatelly they are only in portuguese language at the time but I will upload an english version as soon as possible :)

 - Part I: something about profinite groups.
 - Part II: <a href="https://docs.google.com/viewer?url=https://github.com/lcorrealopes/home/raw/main/assets/files/Free-Projective.pdf">Free vs Projective Groups</a>.